tournament-js/tournament/README.md

 Matches in a group stage allow individual match draws.
 If this is unsuited to your game/application, check for it.

 ### NB: FFA Tournaments
 Matches in FFA tournaments only ensures it can discriminate between the last advancer and the first non-advancers.
-If these two scores are identical, the ambiguity is disallowed and `.score()` will prevent such a score being registered.
+If these two scores are identical, the ambiguity is disallowed and `.score()` will return false.

 ### NB: Duel Tournaments
-If `.score()` is called with an `id` that's been scored ages ago, it's possible that the wrong winner appears two rounds later.
-To fix this, the next game must also be rescored so that the right winner is propagated again.
+Duel tournaments does not allow ties at any stage.
+It's meant to eliminate all but one, so do a best of 3 or overtime etc in the case of draws.

+### NB: Knockouts
+KnockOuts allow for ties everywhere except between the first knocked out player and the last advancing player.
+In the final, ties are fully allowed.

 ## Ensuring Consistency
 The `.score()` method is a very raw interface.
 It modifies the matches array when possible, but will also *rewrite history* if asked, possibly causing an *inconsistent tournament state* when used with match ids that are too far back in the past.